orsonteodoro/oiledmachine-overlay/README.md

 | dev-util/snippetstore | This is a program to save reusable code templates in Electron.
 | app-editors/preserver | This is a sticky notes app created with Electron.
 | dev-util/pullp | This is an Electron based pull request monitoring program.
-| dev-util/geeks-diary | (WIP) This is an Electron based diary / notetaker for programmers.
+| dev-util/geeks-diary | This is an Electron based diary / notetaker for programmers.
 | dev-util/lepton | This is a programmer reusable code snipplet manager based on Electron and able to sync with Gist.